mohh4nd/mohh4nd/README.md

 - 👋 Hi, I’m muhannad Abdullha Binmahfouz
-- 👀 I’m interested in Web Developing
+- 👀 I’m interested in Web Developing and Data Science
-- 🌱 I’m currently learning web programming
+- 🌱 I’m currently learning Data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...